homeworkprod/elcuestionario/README.rst

 - Naming has been adjusted to follow `PEP 8`_ more closely.

-- Python 3 is supported.
+- Added support for Python 3.
+Dropped support for Python 2.

 .. _JSON:               http://www.json.com/